sarahtaji/cse15l-lab-reports/lab3.md

     ```
 Source: `man grep`

 2. **Counting Matches with `-c`**

 We can use `-c` to count the number of lines that match a pattern within files.
-This can be particularly useful when you're interested in the number of matches rather than the actual matching lines themselves, such as assessing the frequency of a specific term or phrase in files.
+The `-c` option quickly provides the frequency of a term, which is particularly useful in scenarios like searching for how often a function is called in a codebase.

 - Example  1: Counting occurrences of the word "law" in a specific file

+  > Here, grep counts how many times "law" appears in the specified text file.

   *Input*